Apple's Siri puts voice-enabled search in spotlight

 Apple's rivals are planning to ship phones with improved speech technology in the fall, in time for the 2012 year-end holiday season, said Thompson at Nuance, which supplies and licenses technology to Apple but has its own voice app.

-Even traditional PC makers will jump on the bandwagon: Intel announced at CES on Monday it will adopt Nuance's "Dragon NaturallySpeaking" voice-command technology on ultra-thin laptops -- dubbed UltraBooks -- coming out this year from the likes of Dell and Hewlett Packard.
+Even traditional PC makers will jump on the bandwagon: Intel announced at CES on Monday it will adopt Nuance's "Dragon NaturallySpeaking" voice-command technology on ultra-thin laptops -- dubbed UltraBooks -- coming out this year from the likes of Dell DELL.O and Hewlett Packard (HPQ.N).

 "Voice as an input mechanism is going to be more and more useful and more and more prevalent," Golvin said.
 "Consumers have a lot of bad historical experience with it.
 They are going to encounter good voice interfaces more and more."